Penrose limit for holographic duals of $ J\bar{T} $ deformations: Analysis and results

 \subsection{A note on conformal gauge}

 So far our analysis was performed using a particular gauge namely the light cone gauge.
 However, in this part of our analysis, we choose to work with a different gauge fixing procedure known as the \emph{conformal} gauge.
-In conformal gauge, one fixes both the re-parametrization as well as the Weyl invariance of the sigma model by choosing the world-sheet metric in the 2D Minkowskian form,